America’s Got Talent: Why Nick Cannon Left, And Who Will Replace Him As Host?

 — Brandon Mychal Smith (@BrandonSmithCEO) March 7, 2017

 Regardless of where negotiations stand with a host, one good thing America’s Got Talent fans can look forward to this summer is the return of all four judges.
-As TV By The Numbers reported in August, Mel B, Howie Mandel, Heidi Klum and Simon Cowell have all agreed to return to the judges’ chairs this summer.
+As TV By The Numbers reported in August, Mel B, Howie Mandel, Heidi Klum, and Simon Cowell have all agreed to return to the judges’ chairs this summer.

 As of this writing, it is not known when America’s Got Talent will return to the NBC lineup.